You are here

 5) Can one incident have more than one bias motivation?
 How does ODIHR record a hate incident that has more than one bias motivation?

-6) What is the difference between a hate crime and an incident?
+6) What is the difference between a hate crime and a hate incident?

 In the data presented on this website, hate crimes refer to criminal acts as recorded and reported by local authorities.
 These are usually recorded by police and then processed through criminal justice systems.
 These figures are displayed as "Official data" on this website.

 Hate incidents are those reported by civil society, international organizations and the Holy See.
-While these incidents might constitute hate crimes, they are not necessarily officially verified by the local authorities.
-ODIHR reviews every hate incident reported to us, ensuring that each falls within the scope of the OSCE definition of hate crime.
+While these incidents might constitute hate crimes, they may not have been verified by the state authorities.
+ODIHR reviews every hate incident reported to us to ensure that those incidents displayed on the site fall within the scope of the OSCE’s definition of hate crime.
 These incidents are published under the heading "Incidents reported by other sources".

 Reports on hate incidents from civil society groups play a critical role in our hate crime reporting, complementing and contextualizing the official data.
-Information from civil society allows for a better understanding of the impact and nature of hate crimes.
-This is often the only available information in the absence of official data.
+Information submitted by civil society allows for a better understanding of the impact and nature of hate crimes.
+In the absence of official data, civil society reports are often the only information available.
 This is because some incidents are only reported to civil society groups and not to the authorities, or because different monitoring definitions might be used.

 We analyse hundreds of civil society reports and carefully clarify information about specific incidents or statistical data to ensure that they are accurately reported.

 View the list of civil society contributors for 2019.

 7) Why does my country not have any official statistics presented on your website?